seancorfield/honeysql/doc/clause-reference.md

 ["INSERT INTO transport AS t (id, name) SELECT * FROM cars"]
 ```

+> Note: if you specify `:columns` for an `:insert-into` that also includes column names, you will get invalid SQL.
+Similarly, if you specify `:columns` when `:values` is based on hash maps, you will get invalid SQL.
+Since clauses are generated independently, there is no cross-checking performed if you provide an illegal combination of clauses.

 ## update

 `:update` expects either a simple SQL entity (table name)